Nazareth College (Michigan)

-Nazareth College was a private Roman Catholic college in Kalamazoo, Michigan that operated from 1914 until 1992.
+Nazareth College was a private Catholic college in Kalamazoo, Michigan, United States.
+It operated from 1914 until 1992.

 Origins

 Nazareth Academy opened in 1897 and received a charter from the State of Michigan which provided for the future extension of the school to the collegiate level.
 On May 7, 1913, Monsignor O’Brien announced the formation of the O’Brien scholarship and the opening of Nazareth College.
 In 1914, Margaret Packard became the first recipient of the O’Brien scholarship and Nazareth's first graduate in 1918 with a Bachelor of Arts degree.
-Sister Mary Celestine Connors, S.S.J., served as Acting Dean of the college from 1918 to 1932 when she became the college's first President, a post she held until 1938.
+Sister Mary Celestine Connors served as Acting Dean of the college from 1918 to 1932 when she became the college's first President, a post she held until 1938.

 Chartering

 Under the auspices of Bishop Michael J. Gallagher, of the Diocese of Detroit, Nazareth College was chartered in 1924 at Nazareth, Michigan by the Sisters of St. Joseph of Nazareth.
 At that time the college was granted its Articles of Incorporation by the State of Michigan as a four-year liberal arts college.